johannes-mueller/pugl-sys/README.md

 ## Status

 Beta testing stage.
-Not all features of pugl are available yet.
+Not all features of pugl are available yet (see below).
 Currently only tested on Linux/X11.
 Rust hackers interested in programming small embeddable GUIs are encouraged to try it out.

+### API stability

+Before reaching the 1.0.0 release, incompatible API changes can happen.
+There is no large base of applications using `pugl-sys` as of yet.
+So experience with the API is limited.
+The 1.0.0 release will not happen before several developers have used `pugl-sys` for real life applications and given feedback.

+If it turns out that there is a better way to design the API it will be done.

+After 1.0.0 incompatible API changes will be rare.
+They will happen if `pugl` changes the API in an incompatible way which would not be sensible to hide behind some abstraction layer.

 ## How to use

-### Prerequisites

-You need to have the following stuff installed

-* python3 (to make waf, the build system of the pugl library run)
-* a C compiler and the usual libraries to compile X11 apps
-* clang as the `pugl` bindings are accessed through `bindgen`
-* developer files of cairo

-### Build

-* Clone this repo and `cd` into it.
-* Setup the `pugl` submodule by `git submodule update --init --recursive`
-* Run `cargo build`
+It's available at [crates.io](https://crates.io/crates/pugl-sys) so just add it as dependency in your `Cargo.toml`

 ### Usage

-This crate does not have any examples.
-There is the [pugl-ui](https://github.com/johannes-mueller/pugl-ui) crate that is a stub of a GUI toolkit implementing widget layout and event propagation.
-Check this out for very basic examples.
+This crate has only one minimal example in the docs.
+There is the [pugl-ui](https://crates.io/crates/pugl-ui) crate that is a stub of a GUI toolkit implementing widget layout and event propagation.
+Maybe you want to check this out.

 ## Todo

-* Make available the remaining features from pugl.
-Many of them are probably quite easy, as only function call needs to be forwarded to `PuglView`.
-I usually implement features once I need them.
-PRs welcome.

-* For sure a lot mode
+Not all features of pugl are implemented.

+* World as separately accessible entity

+	So far the World is only accessible via the View and only by unsafe FFI functions.
+The only World function that is safely wrapped is `puglUpdate()`

+	To implement that it takes a mechanism to share references to the same World across multiple views, that makes sure that the World is destroyed after the last View is destroyed but not while at least one View still exists.

+* Support for manually sending events

+	This is basically wrapping the function `puglSendEvent()`.
+To implement it it takes a conversion from `pugl::Event` to the `PuglEvent` FFI type.

+* Support for Clipboard

+	Probably easy for plain text.
+For other MIME data some other dependency would be required.

+* Support for other backends than Cairo

+	  As of now, a view simply sets the Cairo backend and converts the handle to a `cairo::Context` when an exposure event happens.

+* Some minor functions are not wrapped

+* `PuglViewHint` is not properly wrapped except for `PUGL_RESIZABLE`

+* Test (and make it work) on platforms other than Linux